ic005k/OCAuxiliaryTools/Database/BaseConfigs/Instructions_AMD.md

 **macOS Monterey 12.3 new beta may need to install this kext AppleMCEReporterDisabler.kext**

-**AMD** platform is not currently supported by Apple, there is no official support not even from the developers of the main bootloader (OpenCore), but despite this it is possible to have a hackintosh based on the **AMD** platform and OSX from **macOS High Sierra till Monterey 12.2.x** thanks to the unofficial support of the developers and to the strong commitment of the **AMD** community.
+**AMD** platform is not currently supported by Apple, there is no official support not even from the developers of the main bootloader (OpenCore), but despite this it is possible to have a hackintosh based on the **AMD** platform and OSX from **macOS High Sierra till Monterey 12.3.x** thanks to the unofficial support of the developers and to the strong commitment of the **AMD** community.

 # Instructions

 #### Generate EFI Folder using OpenCore Auxiliary Tools

-#### 1. Generate a base EFI Folder for the CPU of your choice (sTRX4, X570 and X370 for now, others will be added in a near future)
+#### 1. Generate a base EFI Folder for the CPU of your choice
 - Run OCAuxiliaryTools (OCAT)
 - Open the **Database**
 - Double-click on an AMD plist